ahmaddev-codes/audiovisual_interconversion_system/README.md

 ![project URL](./assets/github_screenshot.png)

-2. Clone the repository
-Go to the terminal (you can click on the start button of your computer and type `CMD` in the search box).
+2. Clone the repository: Go to the terminal (you can click on the start button of your computer and type `CMD` in the search box).
 Then run the following commands to clone the repository and navigate to the project folder:
 ```bash
 git clone <project_url>
 cd <project_folder>